lesterchan/wp-postratings/README.md

 ?>
 ```

+The default schema type is 'Article', if you want to change it to 'Recipe', you need to make use of the `wp_postratings_schema_itemtype` filter as shown in the sample code above.

 ### How To Add Your Site Logo For Google Rich Snippets
-By default, the plugin will use your site header image URL as your site logo.
-If you want to change it, you need to make use of the `wp_postratings_site_logo` filter as shown in the sample code below:

 ```php
 <?php